Making the switch to biodynamic wines

-In this article, our Catering Manager from CH&CO, Magda Kujda, answers 5 questions on why you should consider switching to biodynamic wines for your next event.
+We’ve asked our Catering Manager from CH&CO, Magda Kujda, what’s behind the rise of biodynamic wines and why event organisers should consider biodynamic wines for their next event.

 At heart, bio-dynamic wines embody environmental stewardship by championing chemical-free farming and winemaking with the fewest possible additives and manipulations.